 AI features: what changes, what does not

 AI-driven search features, such as AI Overviews and AI Mode, change how users scan and interact with search results.
-However, they do not remove the need for core SEO fundamentals.
+They do not remove the need for core SEO fundamentals.
 Google’s documentation states there are no additional requirements or special optimisations needed for AI Overviews or AI Mode, and recommends focusing on foundational SEO best practices.
-See Google’s AI features and your website.

 Practically, this means your content must still be eligible, indexable, clear, and backed by real-world trust signals.
 AI systems may surface content that is easier to extract answers from, but they still rely on strong underlying entity signals and demonstrable credibility.